You can get a digital (personalized) copy of this book for free.

 - All figures are available in three formats, packaged as zip files:

 - A set of slides.
-These slides do not cover all the material from the book.
-There are PPT slides available for the 2nd edition, but not the 3rd.
+These slides cover all the material from the book, except for Chapter 9.

 - The source code of the Python examples.
 Please download the Redis package separately